-For all YAA archived videos, please visit: YAA Webinars On-Demand.
+For all YAA archived videos, please visit: YAA Webinars On-Demand, or see our partner SIGs for their topics of focus.

 How to Be an Entrepreneur Without Being A Founder: A Fireside Chat with Jen Wong, COO of Reddit

-Join Accelerate Yale for an exclusive conversation with Jen Wong ‘96, COO of Reddit, as she shares her experiences of leading growth at Reddit, Time, Inc., PopSugar, and AOL.
-She'll explore the complexities of building a community online, as well as the challenges of creating and scaling company culture.
+Join Accelerate Yale for an exclusive conversation with Jen Wong ‘96, COO of Reddit, where she shared her experiences of leading growth at Reddit, Time, Inc., PopSugar, and AOL.
+She explored the complexities of building a community online, as well as the challenges of creating and scaling company culture.

-The session will be moderated by Gary Stewart '96, '99 JD, a member of the leadership team of Accelerate Yale and Yale Angels.
-Wendy Maldonado D'Amico '93, Director of Accelerate Yale and Yale Angels, will lead the live audience Q&A.
+The session was moderated by Gary Stewart '96, '99 JD, a member of the leadership team of Accelerate Yale and Yale Angels.
+Wendy Maldonado D'Amico '93, Director of Accelerate Yale and Yale Angels, led the live audience Q&A.

 Meet the Profs!
 Series, Part 4 – To the Galaxy and Beyond!
 A Woman’s Journey in STEM Featuring Professor Meg Urry